TomoATT/.github/profile/README.md

 ## Hi Potential Users

-Here is TomoATT community for modern trave time seismic tomography.
-Contact Prof. Tong Ping (tongping@ntu.edu.sg) to join in the community to access our code.
+The TomoATT community focuses on modern travel-time seismic tomography.
+Interested individuals are encouraged to contact Professor Tong Ping at tongping@ntu.edu.sg to join the community and access our code.
 <!--

 **Here are some ideas to get you started:**